 Scientific molding is the best way to deliver complex, high-performance parts.
 It is a highly precise, data-driven process that eliminates any guesswork and maximizes quality and manufacturability.
-Scientific molding is especially valuable when it comes to decisions about process optimization, molding and tooling design validation, and product quality control.
-This approach is superior to standard molding procedures because of the high level of scientific control utilized through upfront design of experiments, flow analysis, process monitoring, and quality control that can correct any process variations with-in seconds.
+Scientific molding is especially valuable when it comes to decisions about process optimization, molding and tooling design validation, and product quality.

-The DOE process is a critical aspect of the scientific molding process.
-After considerable preparation and engineering regarding product design and process parameter selection, the DOE process is established—a big step toward optimizing the process.
+DoE is a critical aspect of scientific molding.
+In fact, establishing the DoE process after considerable preparation and engineering regarding product design and process parameter selection is a big step toward developing and optimizing robust injection molding.

-However, to ensure consistent and repeatable production of flawless molded parts, the process extremes must be completely investigated and the injection mold evaluated before it’s called into action.
+However, to ensure consistent and repeatable production of flawless molded parts, the process extremes must be completely investigated and the injection mold tooling evaluated before it’s called into action.
 This is how tooling weaknesses are identified and corrected.
-This is one of the most important jobs of the process engineer.

-Both the tool engineer and process engineer thoroughly examine every aspect of the mold’s mechanical functionality to make sure everything works as designed, using the material settings provided by the supplier of the material to be molded.
+Both the tool engineer and process engineer thoroughly examine every aspect of the mold’s mechanical functionality to make sure everything works as designed, using the material settings provided by the resin supplier.
 They then conduct short-shot testing to assess the dynamic pressure loss and, in a multiple-cavity mold, to check for any imbalance among the cavities.
 This step is also the stage for a crucial objective: establishing the rheology curve (or viscosity curve) to indicate the best fill rate and pattern.

-Mold design and process optimization is vital for creating a highly efficient and low-cost production process by eliminating any problems or quirks before production starts—ensuring top quality and repeatability.
+Mold design and process optimization is vital for creating highly efficient, low-cost injection molding outcomes by eliminating any problems or quirks before production starts—ensuring top quality and repeatability.

-By understanding each phase of product development—especially mold design and process optimization—scientific molding engineers can build the most efficient and robust process possible for your product, saving money on upfront quality and speeding up throughput.
+By understanding each phase of product development—especially mold design and process optimization—scientific molding engineers can build the most efficient and robust process window possible for your project, saving money on upfront quality and speeding up throughput.
 Learn more in our whitepaper, Mold Design & Tooling for Injection Molding.
 Click the button below to access your free copy.